TOPLLab/WARDuino/README.md

 make
 ```

-This will build the command-line tool (EMULATOR).
+This will build the command-line tool (`emulator`), which has been tested on both linux and macOS.

+The WARDuino VM can be compiled with both the Arduino and ESP-IDF toolchains, and has been extensively tested on different ESP8266 and ESP32 microcontrollers.

 ### Build for ESP-IDF

-Before you can compile and flash with ESP-IDF, you must install and enable the toolchain.
+Before you can compile and flash with ESP-IDF, you must install and enable [the toolchain](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/linux-macos-setup.html).
 You also need to disable the watchdog timer:

 1. Go to the root folder of the WARDuino repo